Cray-HPE/docs-csm/install/prepare_management_nodes.md

 # Prepare Management Nodes

-The procedures described on this page are being done before any node is booted with the Cray Pre-Install Toolkit.
-When the PIT node is referenced during these procedures, it means the node that will be be booted as the PIT node.
+The procedures described on this page must be completed before any node is booted with the Cray Pre-Install Toolkit which is performed in a later document.
+When the PIT node is referenced during these procedures, it means the node that will be booted as the PIT node.

 ## Topics